Best Java Profiling / Testing Tool

 Database calls are the top reasons for performance problems in business applications.
 JProfiler's JDBC and JPA/Hibernate probes as well as the NoSQL probes for MongoDB, Cassandra and HBase show the reasons for slow database access and how slow statements are called by your code.
 From the JDBC timeline view that shows you all JDBC connections with their activities, through the hot spots view that shows you slow statements to various telemetry views and a list of single events, the database probes are an essential tool for getting insight into your database layer.

 JProfiler has a number of probes that show you higher level data from interesting subsystems in the JRE.
-In addition to the Java EE subsystems like JDBC, JPA/Hibernate, JSP/Servlets, JMS, web services and JNDI, JProfiler also presents high level information about RMI calls, files, sockets and processes.
+In addition to the JEE/Spring subsystems like JDBC, JPA/Hibernate, JSP/Servlets, JMS, web services and JNDI, JProfiler also presents high level information about RMI calls, files, sockets and processes.
 Each of these probes has its own set of useful views that gives you general insight, highlights performance problems and allows you to trace single events.
 And what's more, all these views are also available for your own custom probes that you can configure on the fly within JProfiler.

 Finding a memory leak can be impossible without the right tool.
 JProfiler's heap walker offers you an intuitive interface to solve both simple and complex memory problems.
 5 different views and lots of inspections show different aspects of the current set of objects.
 Each view provides you with essential insights on the selected objects and lets you switch to different objects sets.
 Questions like why objects are not garbage collected are answered with a single click of the mouse.